 About Transistor Sandwich

 Transistor Sandwich is a passion project that started well before the World Wide Web was a thing.
-Originally, it was the title of an album of songs I was putting together as a solo artist, working out of my tiny single-room bachelor apartment in Prince Edward Island, using whatever gear I could afford to hobble together at the time.
+Originally, it was the title of an album of songs I was putting together as a solo artist, working out of my tiny single-room bachelor apartment in Prince Edward Island, using whatever gear I could afford to cobble together at the time.
 In fact, this mish-mash of low-cost electronics inspired the name Transistor Sandwich.
 It was a challenge to interconnect such a collection of consumer, prosumer and (borrowed) professional equipment.
 I always felt like I was sandwiching together a bunch of “cheap crap” into a pro/prosumer wrapper in order to recreate the big sounds I was hearing in my creative head.
 And so the name Transistor Sandwich was born.